DataDog/documentation/content/en/security/application_security/enabling/compatibility/java.md

 ##### ASM Capability Notes
 - Open Source Vulnerability Detection is supported on all libraries
-- Threat Protection is at the HTTP request (input) stage, and so works for all databases by default
+- Threat Protection works at the HTTP request (input) layer, and so works for all databases by default

 | Database                | Versions | Threat Detection supported? |  Custom Code Vulnerability Detection supported? |
 | ----------------------- | -------- |  ------------------------| ---------------------------------------------------------------- |